ThiagoFPMR/DCA0208/README.md

 ## DCA0208
 ### About this Repository

-This repository houses all of algorithm implementations for the **Algorithms and Data Structures II** course, also referred to as **DCA0208**.
+This repository houses all of algorithm and data structure implementations for the **Algorithms and Data Structures II** course, also referred to as **DCA0208**.
 The choice of language was done by the professor.
 The github repository for the class can be found [here](https://github.com/eduardolfalcao/edi).

 #### References